 Rock climbing can be a little intimidating, what with all of the steep inclines, ropes, and requisite knots.
 But we’re not all trying to free-solo El Capitan like Alex Honnold.
 Many of us just want to get some quality exercise somewhere other than the weight room.

 Bouldering is a tremendous full body workout that’s fun, improves balance and agility, and requires relatively little in terms of gear.
 It’s a type of rock climbing, but is generally rope-free, meaning you don’t have to learn how to belay.
 As such, there’s often more lateral movement than vertical, but it’s wonderfully demanding all the same.

+Find a route: Start easy if you’ve never climbed before.
 At the bouldering gym, getting started is as easy as finding a route.
-Start easy if you’ve never climbed before.
 At most bouldering centers, the routes are color-coded by level of difficulty.
 The easier routes will have larger holds and less-demanding aspects.
 As you work your way up, you’ll notice the holds get smaller, more spread out, and tend to cover trickier rock faces and inclines.

 Learn from those around you.
 There will always be bouldering gym rats, just don’t let them get under your skin.
 Typically, the best climbers in the building are young kids, with little body weight and natural agility.
 Watch others, ideally those similar in size, as they navigate routes.
 Watch the detailed hand and footwork and try to replicate as best as you can on your own.